metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## Eagles @ Lions

 The Eagles rushing defense is worrying me.
 It's only been one drive, but they've been absolutely helpless against D'Andre Swift and the Detroit ground game.

 Ben Johnson smartly calling a running play on 2nd and long, knowing the Eagles are struggling to contain opposing rushers.

 Jalen Hurts hasn't been doing much through the air so far...

+Things don't change much, do they?
+Jalen Hurts still has issues passing the ball and Jared Goff is as worthless as ever, despite Ben Johnson's efforts to try and craft a playbook better suited to his strengths.